Making packages relocatable#

 Any binary file containing the build prefix can automatically be registered in

 meta.yaml.
 The registered files will have their build prefix replaced with the install prefix at install time.
 This works by padding the install prefix with null terminators, such that the length of the binary file remains the same.
 The build prefix must therefore be long enough to accommodate any reasonable installation prefix.
-On Linux and Mac, conda build pads the build prefix to 255 characters by appending
+On macOS and Linux, conda-build pads the build prefix to 255 characters by appending